 As the eCommerce powerhouse of today’s world, Amazon facilitates logistical, financial, manpower, digital, and social networking systems similar to that of a self-governing state.

 Having the ability to create its own policy to govern everyone in its ecosystem, it is normal for concerns or issues to surface along with the increase in traffic and activity.
-This has been especially true in 2020 where the COVID-19 pandemic has affected various aspects of human existence, including socio-economic conditions.
+This has been especially true in 2020 and 2021 where the COVID-19 pandemic has affected various aspects of human existence, including socio-economic conditions.

 At the beginning of the COVID-19 pandemic, it was reported that consumer spending fell 7.5%.
 However, online shopping has been viewed by most consumers as a safer and economical means of shopping for consumer items and essential goods.

 Consequently, as buyers continue to avoid physical stores and practice social distancing, Amazon site engagement and sales increased, rising to 26% as compared to its preceding year.

 Unverified Correlation | Amazon Buy Box Algorithm & Other Changes